Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 Filename Format:
 abs_gain_matrix_D[Detector]_spx_cal-agm-v4-2025-161.fits

-Where:
-- "Detector" is one of the SPHEREx detectors: 1, 2, 3, 4, 5, or 6
+  Where "Detector" is one of the SPHEREx detectors: 1, 2, 3, 4, 5, or 6

 ### Calibration Product: Exposure-Averaged Point Spread Functions (PSFs)

 The Exposure-Averaged Point Spread Functions (PSFs) are ~6 MB FITS cubes (one for each detector) with dimensions 101 × 101 × 121.
 Each of the 121 layers represents a "super-resolution" PSF estimate in a different region (defined by an 11x11 grid) of the detector.
 Each PSF is a two-dimensional array with size of 101 × 101 pixels.
 The PSFs are oversampled such that 10 PSF pixels cover the same spatial extent as one spectral image pixel (0.615 arcsec).

 ### Calibration Product: Dark Current